Cystine

 Cystine is the oxidized derivative of the amino acid cysteine and has the formula (SCH2CH(NH2)CO2H)2.
 It is a white solid that is poorly soluble in water.
 As a residue in proteins, cystine serves two functions: a site of redox reactions and a mechanical linkage that allows proteins to retain their three-dimensional structure.

 Formation and reactions

 Structure

 Cystine is the disulfide derived from the amino acid cysteine.
 The conversion can be viewed as an oxidation:

 Cystine contains a disulfide bond, two amine groups, and two carboxylic acid groups.
-As for other amino acids, the amine and carboxylic acid groups exist is rapid equilibrium with the ammonium-carboxylate tautomer.
-The great majority of the literature concerns the l,l-cystine, derived from l-cysteine.
+As for other amino acids, the amine and carboxylic acid groups exist in rapid equilibrium with the ammonium-carboxylate tautomer.
+The great majority of the literature concerns l,l-cystine, derived from l-cysteine.
 Other isomers include d,d-cystine and the meso isomer d,l-cystine, neither of which is biologically significant.

 Occurrence

 Cystine is common in many foods such as eggs, meat, dairy products, and whole grains as well as skin, horns and hair.
 It was not recognized as being derived of proteins until it was isolated from the horn of a cow in 1899.
 Human hair and skin contain approximately 10–14% cystine by mass.